freeCodeCamp/awesome-quincy-larson-emails/README.md

 **If you find these learning resources to be worth your time, consider supporting the nonprofit with a tax-deductible donation: [https://donate.freecodecamp.org](https://donate.freecodecamp.org) or with a monthly donation via their Patreon account: https://www.patreon.com/m/4797564/**

+### Aug 4, 2023
+1. For decades, Hollywood has created nightmare scenarios around AI destroying humanity.
+The Terminator, The Matrix, and most recently Ex Machina.
+Of course, we've already been using primative forms of AI for decades.
+It already powers many of the systems we rely on as a society.
+So how can we make new AI systems as safe as possible?
+Well, this freeCodeCamp course taught by the founder of Safe.AI will walk you through key concepts like Anomaly Detection, Interpretable Uncertainty, Black Swan Robustness, and Detecting Emergent Behavior.
+If you're serious about working on AI as a developer, this course should be required viewing.
+Take lots of notes and share it with your friends.
+(8 hour YouTube course): https://www.freecodecamp.org/news/building-safe-ai-reducing-existential-risks-in-machine-learning/

+2. One unambiguously good way to use AI is to help doctors detect diseases like cancer.
+This course is taught by New York City physician and programmer Dr. Jason Adleberg.
+In it, he'll share how he uses Machine Learning to help identify diseases.
+He'll show you how to use Python TensorFlow to prepare data, train your model, and evaluate its performance.
+If you're interested in the overlap between AI and medicine, this course is for you.
+(1 hour YouTube course): https://www.freecodecamp.org/news/medical-ai-models-with-tensorflow-tutorial/

+3. Computers have been able to add numbers for more than 100 years.
+But today we're going to add numbers the hard way: by training a neural network to do it.
+This tutorial will teach you some Python Machine Learning concepts in the context of a very simple problem: adding 1 plus 1.
+(10 minute read): https://www.freecodecamp.org/news/how-to-add-two-numbers-using-machine-learning/

+4. Higher-Order Components are a powerful feature of the React JavaScript Library.
+You can use HOCs to take one React component and wrap it in another, returning a new component.
+These make your React code more flexible, more reusable, and easier to maintain.
+This tutorial will show you how to build your first HOC, and explain what's happening under the hood.
+(15 minute read): https://www.freecodecamp.org/news/higher-order-components-in-react/

+5. I just published my sixth episode of The freeCodeCamp Podcast.
+This week I talked with Sasha Sheng about how she got laid off from a Big Tech company, then dusted herself off and won a bunch of AI hackathons around San Francisco.
+And last week I met with one-and-only Shawn “Swyx” Wang to talk about his new AI Engineering projects, and where he thinks all this is heading.
+Search freeCodeCamp in your podcast player of choice, download some of the episodes, and tell your friends.
+I'll keep these interviews coming every Friday.

+Quote of the Week: *"The genie is out of the bottle.
+We need to move forward on artificial intelligence development, but we also need to be mindful of its very real dangers."* — Stephen Hawking, Theoretical Physicist, way back in 2017

 ### July 28, 2023
 1. freeCodeCamp just published a full-length book on RegEx.
 Regular Expressions are one of the most powerful – and most confusing – features of programming languages.
 You'll learn concepts like flags, metacharacters, grouping, lookaround, and other advanced techniques.
 If you know even a little JavaScript, this book is for you. (full-length book): https://www.freecodecamp.org/news/regular-expressions-for-javascript-developers/